ichynul/la-a-duo/README.md

 `$ php artisan laaduo:seed admin1`

-Seed `AdminTablesSeeder` seed admin tables(users,rols,menus...), if table not empty, will pass it
+Seed `AdminTablesSeeder` seed admin tables(users,rols,menus...), if table is not empty, will pass it

 ---